kaby76/AntlrVSIX/README.md

 [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) APIs,
 [Antlr](https://www.antlr.org/), [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks),
 and a number of other tools.
-Most of the extension is implemented in C#, while the client for VS Code is in Typescript.
+Most of the extension is implemented in C#, while a client for VS Code (currently not maintained until the VS2019 extension has stabilized) is in Typescript.
 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.